farnunglab/NFCtoQuartzy/README.md

 ## Customizing the catalog

-Items live in the Worker as:
+Items live in the worker.ts as:

 ```js
 const CATALOG = {